|

 KIRBY:

-itself from numerous places named from the Old Norse elements kirkja
+composed of the Old Norse elements kirkja

-"church" and býr "settlement."
+"church" and býr "settlement," hence

 KLEPTO: An abbreviated form of the